BigDataBoutique/elasticsearch-cloud-deploy/README.md

 This repository contains a set of tools and scripts to deploy an Elasticsearch cluster on the cloud, using best-practices and state of the art tooling.

+You need to use the latest version of Terraform and Packer for all features to work correctly.

 Features:

 * Deployment of data and master nodes as separate nodes